 The most important thing to focus on is that your child eats a balanced lunch.
 It doesn’t have to look pretty.
 It doesn’t have to be worthy of Instagram.
 It doesn’t matter if it gets a bit squished in transit.
 It just needs to cover the main food groups.
 These are carbohydrates, proteins, vegetables, fruit, and good fats.
 The Planters nut 24-count variety pack is an excellent source of good fats.

 Be the parent.

-If your child is fussy, you may fall into the trap of just sending them to school with what they want to eat, so that you know they’re at least getting something.
+If your child is fussy, you may fall into the trap of just sending them to school with what they want to eat so that you know they’re at least getting something.
 But then, you need to set boundaries as to what’s acceptable for your child to eat at mealtime, and that includes packing their lunch with foods you want them to eat.
-Make a list of foods that are nutritionally balanced that you know your child will eat, and fill the box with balanced combinations of these foods every day.
+Make a list of nutritionally balanced foods you know your child will eat, and fill the box with balanced combinations of these foods every day.

 Keep it simple.